 Image source: Warby Parker

 When you think of Crayola, the first thing that comes to mind is crayons.
 But more importantly, when you think of crayons…your mind likely goes right to Crayola.

 They dominate the space in creativity for kids, with their brand essence.
-However, notice their phrasing.
-They are not just helping children be creative (kind of timid).
+However, notice the phrasing in their brand purpose statement.
+They are not just helping children ‘be creative’ (kind of timid).